Research breakthroughs and advances

 1965

-We developed an Australian-first ‘radioimmunoassay’ technique to measure growth hormone in people.
+Garvan developed an Australia-first ‘radioimmunoassay’ technique to measure growth hormone in people